Skip to main content

 • safe usage in automated payment and onboarding flows.

-Failed Status vs Unable to Verify
+Failed Status vs Account Not Verifiable

 It’s important to understand the difference between a technical failure and an institution’s inability to verify.